d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 In order to estimate the conditional probabilities associated with all the possible classes, we need a model with multiple outputs, one per class.
-To address classification with linear models, we will need as many linear functions as we have outputs.
+To address classification with linear models, we will need as many affine transformations as we have outputs.
-Each output will correspond to its own linear function.
+Each output will correspond to its own affine transformation.
 In our case, since we have 4 features and 3 possible output categories, we will need 12 scalars to represent the weights ($w$ with subscripts), and 3 scalars to represent the biases ($b$ with subscripts).